sajrinr-cell/CodTeck-task-3/README.md

 # CodTeck-task-3
+INTERN ID: CITS3035

+FULL NAME: Sajrin R

+NO.OF.WEEKS: 4 WEEKS

+PROJECT NAME: Iris Species Classification

+ Project Scope

-Develop a machine learning model to classify iris flowers into different species using flower measurements.
-The project includes data preprocessing, visualization, model training, and performance evaluation.
+The scope of this project is to develop a machine learning model that classifies iris flowers into different species based on their sepal and petal measurements.
+The project includes data preprocessing, visualization, model training, prediction, and performance evaluation to achieve accurate flower classification.